Polo G has three charges dropped in Miami police attack case

 Now, as Rolling Stone reports, three charges relating to the incident have been dropped after the artist enrolled in a pre-trial diversion program at the end of last month.
 If he completes this successfully, two felonies (battering a police officer and threatening a public servant) will be dropped, as will a misdemeanour criminal mischief charge.

-According to TMZ, prosecutors found insufficient evidence to move forward with the case on the three charges.
+According to TMZ, prosecutors found insufficient evidence to move forward with the case on all three of those charges.

 Bartlett is still facing two misdemeanour charges for resisting an officer.
-His attorney, Bradford Cohen, said that those charges will also be dropped once the artist completes an anger management class.
+His attorney, Bradford Cohen, said that those charges will also be dropped once the artist completes an anger management course.

 According to the rapper’s mother, Stasia Mac, Bartlett had been followed by multiple police cars on June 12 after a release party for his third album ‘Hall Of Fame’.
 She said that he and his younger brother were passengers in a licensed, private vehicle.